5 steps to improve your credit score

 Step 2: Only apply for credit when you need it

-A common mistake people make when looking for credit is to apply for as many loans as possible as a means of research.
+A common mistake people make when looking for credit is to apply for multiple loans as a means of research

 This is a big no no.